v3l0c1r4pt0r/android_external_net-tools/README.md

 - nameif

 This repo provides all tools available in net-tools package.
-However it was meant to provide netstat for Android since its functionality isn't (AFAIK) available in any other tool and busybox implementation is really limited.
+However it was meant to provide netstat for Android because busybox implementation is really limited.

 Installation
 ------------